How to Screen a Tenant

 Owners should contact applicants’ current employers to verify they have a stable job and can afford the rent.
 Experts usually recommend a salary at least three times the cost of rent and monthly utilities.

-Credit reports allow owners to verify that a prospective tenant’s identifying information matches what’s on their rental application and see whether the tenant has a history of late payments, according to Experian.
+According to Experian, credit reports allow owners to verify that a prospective tenant’s identifying information matches what’s on their rental application and see whether the tenant has a history of late payments.
 A report will also show bankruptcies, collection accounts, and civil judgments, possibly including any related to evictions if the prior landlord has sued or sold the debt to a collection agency.

 Reports that show a history of late payments or a high debt load are red flags that the applicant may have trouble paying the rent.
-Owners who reject applicants for those reasons, or others in credit reports, must notify them of the reasons and their right to order a free copy of the report, according to federal law.
+According to federal law, owners who reject applicants for those reasons, or others in credit reports, must notify them of the reasons and their right to order a free copy of the report.

 There can be a lag before records show up on credit reports, so checking local court records can be more reliable to uncover evictions and other civil or criminal records.
-Tracking this information across many localities can be time-consuming, especially in the transient D.C. metro area, which attracts renters from around the world.
+Tracking this information across many localities can be time-consuming, especially in the transient D.C. metro area, which attracts renters worldwide.

 While popular screening companies offer varying levels of services, owners may find it preferable to work with a trusted, local property management company to vet applicants thoroughly and lawfully.
 Professional property managers typically have years of experience screening tenants and sophisticated, efficient systems in place to perform all necessary checks.